If you are working from home with toddlers then you know how hard it is to manage kids while trying to get work done.

 You don’t want to lose your job because you were taking care of your toddlers which cause you to miss deadlines!

-These are some tips that you can use when working home with toddlers to become more productive and less stressed!
+These are some tips that you can use when working at home with toddlers to become more productive and less stressed!

 It can be hard working with toddlers but hopefully, these tips can help you out.